scalaenv/scalaenv/README.md

     $ tar xf scala-2.10.3.tgz -C ~/.scalaenv/versions/
     ~~~

-#### Homebrew on Mac OSX
+#### Homebrew on macOS

-As an alternative to installation via GitHub checkout, you can install scalaenv using the [Homebrew package manager](http://brew.sh) on Mac OSX.
+As an alternative to installation via GitHub checkout, you can install scalaenv using the [Homebrew package manager](http://brew.sh) on macOS.

 ~~~ sh
 $ brew update